jnozzi/cocoadev.com/markdown/InstanceObject.md

-The minus sign before each method is there to declare that a method is an General/InstanceMethod (A Method with a plus sign is a General/ClassMethod).
-Many Cocoa beginners will ask about General/PlusAndMinusMethod syntax.
+The minus sign before each method is there to declare that a method is an InstanceMethod (A Method with a plus sign is a ClassMethod).
+Many Cocoa beginners will ask about PlusAndMinusMethod syntax.
 The difference is subtle but very important.

-The difference is between an -instanceMethod and a +classMethod is to remember what a General/ClassObject is and what an General/InstanceObject is.
-(A General/ClassObject is the "factory" that manufactures products called "instances" of the class).
-There is only one General/ClassObject for each class.
+The difference is between an -instanceMethod and a +classMethod is to remember what a ClassObject is and what an InstanceObject is.
+(A ClassObject is the "factory" that manufactures products called "instances" of the class).
+There is only one ClassObject for each class.
 You, as a programmer, may never have to worry about creating any factories for any of the classes you use.
 This can be demonstrated by the simple program below:

 #import <Cocoa/Cocoa.h>

 void main() {
-	id stringInstanceObject= General/[NSString stringWithString:@"hello world!"];
+	id stringInstanceObject= [NSString stringWithString:@"hello world!"];
-	General/NSLog(stringInstanceObject);
+	NSLog(stringInstanceObject);
 }

-"General/NSString" in the first line is a full fledged object, therefore you can send messages to it and get returned vales from it.
-Many people get confused about this point because "General/NSString" was not allocated, initialized or declared anywhere explicitly within the bounds of the program main().
+"NSString" in the first line is a full fledged object, therefore you can send messages to it and get returned vales from it.
+Many people get confused about this point because "NSString" was not allocated, initialized or declared anywhere explicitly within the bounds of the program main().
 Nothing magical is happening here, the runtime system is setting up everything for you.
-"General/NSString" is the Class Object (factory) for the class General/NSString.
+"NSString" is the Class Object (factory) for the class NSString.
 Anytime a class name is the first element inside brackets [ ] the class name represents the Class Object.
-In this case, the class name "General/NSString" is representing the Class Object of General/NSString.
-As I mentioned, "General/NSString" was not allocated or initialized.
-This is because a General/ClassObject is always available anytime anywhere in your programs once it is defined.
+In this case, the class name "NSString" is representing the Class Object of NSString.
+As I mentioned, "NSString" was not allocated or initialized.
+This is because a ClassObject is always available anytime anywhere in your programs once it is defined.

-A General/ClassObject can only perform this or that +classMethod, therefore you cannot ask a General/ClassObject to perform an -instanceMethod.
-On the same line of thought, a +classMethod can only be called by asking a General/ClassObject to perform it (an instance cannot perform a +classMethod).
-The General/ClassObject "General/NSString" was sent the message stringWithString:@"hello world!", therefore +stringWithString: is a +classMethod.
-The General/ClassObject "General/NSString", after receiving the message stringWithString:@"hello world!", manufactures an instance of General/NSString and sets the initial state of the instance to the value of "hello world!".
+A ClassObject can only perform this or that +classMethod, therefore you cannot ask a ClassObject to perform an -instanceMethod.
+On the same line of thought, a +classMethod can only be called by asking a ClassObject to perform it (an instance cannot perform a +classMethod).
+The ClassObject "NSString" was sent the message stringWithString:@"hello world!", therefore +stringWithString: is a +classMethod.
+The ClassObject "NSString", after receiving the message stringWithString:@"hello world!", manufactures an instance of NSString and sets the initial state of the instance to the value of "hello world!".

-The important thing to get from the paragraph above is that the main role of a General/ClassObject (factory) is to manufacuture instances (products) of the class.
+The important thing to get from the paragraph above is that the main role of a ClassObject (factory) is to manufacuture instances (products) of the class.
 The Cocoa documentation will describe each +classMethod that can manufacture an instance of a class.
 The two most important types of +classMethod are allocation and "factory" methods.

-Allocation methods start with "alloc" (i.e. for the General/NSString class some of the allocation methods are alloc, allocWithZone:).
+Allocation methods start with "alloc" (i.e. for the NSString class some of the allocation methods are alloc, allocWithZone:).
 Allocation methods allocate the memory needed to store the state (values of the instance variables) for a new intances of a class.
 Allocation methods are kind of like factory orders placed to produce generic instances of a class.
 These generic instances are all the same, in that aside from the serial number of the instance (called the isa number) you cannot tell the difference between one generic instance from another generic instance of the same class.
 Generic instances can be customized at the factory.
 The process of customizing an instance at the factory is call the initialization process (kind of like a custom factory order).
 Custom orders involve allocating a generic instance and then initializing the generic instance to a custom state.
 Newly allocated object are asked to perfom their first acts of customization at the factory.
 This initial act of customization is done by asking newly allocated instances to perform an initialization method.
 Since instances are asked to perform initialization methods, initialization methods are actually -instanceMethods not +classMethods.
 More about -instanceMethods later.
-The main thing to get here is that all instances of a class are created at the General/ClassObject "factory".
-These instances are created by palcing a "factory order" (asking the General/ClassObject to perform an allocation method).
-The process of sending a message that asks the General/ClassObject (factory) to perform an allocation method (General/FactoryMethod) is analogous to sending a factory an order for a generic uncustomized version of the product the factory produces.
+The main thing to get here is that all instances of a class are created at the ClassObject "factory".
+These instances are created by palcing a "factory order" (asking the ClassObject to perform an allocation method).
+The process of sending a message that asks the ClassObject (factory) to perform an allocation method (FactoryMethod) is analogous to sending a factory an order for a generic uncustomized version of the product the factory produces.

 The act of placing a factory order also involves some form of customization.
-The General/ClassObject (factory) is asked to allocate (manufacure) an instance of the class, but the instance is not ready for use yet.
+The ClassObject (factory) is asked to allocate (manufacure) an instance of the class, but the instance is not ready for use yet.
 The instance needs to be customized first before it leaves the factory, but first I want to talk about a special custom order, the custom order for an uncustomized instance.

 An uncustomized instance actually involves some form of customization.
 This might sound vague, but Objective C provides a means to define explicitly how generic an instance can be (kind of like headquarters telling a factory that all generic cars coming off of the assembly line must be painted white).
-Subclasses of General/NSObject are permitted to override the generic initialization method:
+Subclasses of NSObject are permitted to override the generic initialization method: